 Damages Caused by Jackknife Accidents

-Jackknife injuries also leave people in the hospital for long periods of time where they will be unable to work and will miss out on wages they desperately need to pay off other damages.
+Jackknife injuries also leave people in the hospital for long periods of time, where they will be unable to work and will miss out on wages they desperately need to pay off other damages.
 The injuries a person may sustain from a semi-truck accident can lead to permanent effects that can impair their ability to work or simply live a normal life altogether.

 We take all of our personal injury cases on a contingency fee basis, meaning that we do not collect any legal fees unless we secure a settlement or award on behalf of our clients.
-To schedule a free consultation with one of our attorneys, call our office today at 727-451-6900 or fill out a contact form online.
+To schedule a free consultation with one of our attorneys, call our office today at 866-345-2391 or fill out a contact form online.

 Dolman Law Group Accident Injury Lawyers, PA

 800 North Belcher Road